Miroslavetsh/schedule-app-ui/README.md

 - Firstly, install NodeJS v16.13.1 or above (I'm not sure that everything will work on older version)
 - (optional) Secondly, use it manually by running `nvm use` in Your terminal, or npm will determine dependency of Node version after running `npm install`
 - Then You you will have at your disposal next commands:
-  - `npm start` - run the script, that shows You current pair and nearest next pair
+  - `npm run start` - run the script, that shows You current pair and nearest next pair
-  - `npm test` - this command that shows You current pair and allows you to make sure that every your change
+  - `npm run test` - this command that shows You current pair and allows you to make sure that every your change
+  - `npm run lint` - this one will fix trailing commas, semicolons and spaces after applying your changes

 ### Contributing RoadMap🗺️